 Treatment for PMADs can be highly effective, especially with early intervention

 If you are facing significant disturbances such as those listed above, or if you feel highly distressed and not quite yourself, we encourage you to look into next steps.
-Advocate for exploring your treatment options and consult with a mental health professional!
+Advocate for exploring your treatment options and consult with a mental health professional.
 PMADs are highly responsive with the right approach.

 Want to know more?
-If your partner is experiencing PMAD and you’re not quite sure where to start, check out our article, Supporting a partner suffering from Perinatal Mood & Anxiety Disorder for some tips.
+If your partner is experiencing a PMAD and you’re not quite sure where to start, check out our article, Supporting a partner suffering from Perinatal Mood & Anxiety Disorder for some tips.

-Our NEW Postpartum Depression & Anxiety Workbook
+The Postpartum Depression & Anxiety Workbook

 Take control of your postpartum mental health with some self-help tools!
 Access our Postpartum Depression & Anxiety Workbook, easy-to-read therapist-designed exercises, information, and techniques to help you manage your mental health.
 This is a roadmap to begin feeling more like yourself.